 ❖ Around 60-75 human skeletons were retrieved in the town of Karnataka’s Dharwar district.

-❖ Skeletons are buried in a very standardized manner.
+❖ Skeletons were buried in a very standardized manner.

 ❖ 300 more skeletons were found and more than 600 skulls were recovered in the village.

-❖ Skulls were send to Institute of Physics for analysing through carbon dating method to know about the period of time since death.
+❖ Skulls were send to Institute of Physics for analysis through carbon dating method to know about the period of time since death.

 ❖ 286 skulls were not damaged.

-❖ First report by Institute of Physics used carbon dating method stats that skulls were 638 years old around 1370 AD.
+❖ First report by Institute of Physics using carbon dating method stated that skulls were 638 years old around 1370 AD.

 ❖ Beta analytics concluded that the age of skulls at 181 years correlate to carbon dating result .